Services at UMass Lowell

 The Autism Parent Support Group of Lowell is not currently in session.
 For additional information about parent support groups in the area or other supports for families, please contact Rocio Rosales by phone: 978-934-4305 or via email: rocio_rosales@uml.edu.

-Teenage and father laughing
+Teenager and father laughing.

 Participants meet as a group with trained UMass Lowell student mentors.